junxit/us-congress-code/title-15/chapter-2b/sec-78d.md

 ### Pay Authority for Employment of Experts and Consultants

 Pub.
 L. 111–203, title IX, § 929G(c), July 21, 2010, 124 Stat.
 1856, provided that: “The [Securities and Exchange] Commission may set the rate of pay for experts and consultants appointed under the authority of section 3109 of title 5, United States Code, in the same manner in which it sets the rate of pay for employees of the Commission.”

+### Executive Documents

+### Transfer of Functions

+For transfer of functions of Securities and Exchange Commission, with certain exceptions, to Chairman of such Commission, see Reorg.
+Plan No. 10 of 1950, §§ 1, 2, eff.
+May 24, 1950, 15 F.R.
+3175, 64 Stat.
+1265, set out below.

 ### 1950 REORGANIZATION PLAN NO. 1015 F.R.
 3175, 64 Stat.
 1265